Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 Where to Stay for a Sea Turtle Trip

-For the most direct sea turtle experience, base in Akumal village (small, quiet, walking distance to Akumal Bay and CEA) or Tulum (more amenities, 20 min drive to Akumal).
-For families who want a resort with an on-property turtle program, look at Iberostar Paraiso or Mayakoba.
+For the most direct experience, base in Akumal village (small, quiet, walking distance to Akumal Bay and CEA) or Tulum (more amenities, 20 minutes drive to Akumal).
+For families who want a resort with an on-property turtle program, Iberostar Paraiso or Mayakoba.

 The Bottom Line

 Witnessing a sea turtle nest or hatchling release is one of the great experiences in family travel.
 The Riviera Maya offers it legally, beautifully, and at family-friendly programs all summer long.
-The rules matter, the conservation matters, and the experience your kids have at a hatchling release will shape how they think about the ocean for the rest of their lives.
+The rules matter.
+The conservation matters.
+The experience your kid has at a hatchling release will shape how they think about the ocean for the rest of their lives.
 Plan a July or August trip, book through a licensed program, and let your family stand quiet behind the line as a hundred two-inch turtles race for the sea.

 Recommended Products